ENCODE-DCC/rna-seq-pipeline/docs/installation.md

 You are looking for 1.8 or higher.
 If the requirement is not fulfilled follow installation instructions for [mac](https://java.com/en/download/help/mac_install.xml) or
 [linux](http://openjdk.java.net/install/) or use your favorite installation method.

+## Cromwell

+Download WDL runner Cromwell from [here](https://github.com/broadinstitute/cromwell/releases).
+The pipeline has been tested using version 40.

 ## Docker

 Pipeline code is packaged and distributed in Docker containers, and thus Docker installation is needed.